 “Agreed Interest” means interest, compounded monthly, at the rate per annum equal to the prime rate published by The Wall Street Journal, or by the Federal Reserve if The Wall Street Journal is not published, on the first business day of the month in which payment is due, and afterwards on the first business day of each succeeding month, plus three percentage points.
 If the aforesaid rate is contrary to any applicable usury Law, the interest rate will be the maximum rate permitted by Law.

 Agreed Interest reimburses the party holding the debt for their cost of borrowing, and to encourage prompt payment.
 Agreed Interest starts the day following the payment due date and compounds on the first day of each succeeding month until the delinquent party makes payment, or the delinquency is otherwise resolved.
-If the Agreed Interest rate changes over time, multiple rates are used to calculate total interest due.
+If the bill is due on the 21st of the month, interest starts on the 22nd of the month if the bill is not paid on time, using the Agreed Interest rate in effect on the first day of the month when the bill is due.
+If the receivable is still outstanding the next month, the Agreed Interest rate on the first of the next month applies during that month.
+Thus, if the Agreed Interest rate changes over time, multiple rates are used to calculate total interest due.

 “Agreement” means the operating agreement, farmout agreement, or other contract between the Parties to which this Accounting Procedure is attached.